robbiemie/vue-message/README.md

 // import other modules
 ...
 // note the import order
-import VueMessage from 'vue-message'
+import VueMessages from 'vue-messages'

-Vue.use(VueMessage)
+Vue.use(VueMessages)
 ...
 ```